ahsan03-dev/multi-agent-systems/blog-creation-crew/README.md

 ## How It Works

-Three AI agents work together like a real content team:
+Three AI agents work together like a real content using sequential process, tasks run in order: research first, then writing, then editing, with each agent's output passed to the next.

 1. **Research Analyst** — Searches the web for current facts and trends
 2. **Content Writer** — Drafts a structured blog post from the research